 2.3.1.
 General test requirements

-The manufacturers shall guarantee that all the traction batteries installed on the vehicle are engaged during the test to determine the certified and measured Usable Battery Energy (UBE) and that they perform within the same operating limits with regard to power as in the driving mode [within the regional characteristic speed.]
+The manufacturers shall guarantee that all the traction batteries installed on the vehicle are engaged during the test to determine the certified and measured Usable Battery Energy (UBE) and that they perform within the same operating limits with regard to power as in the driving mode representative of the regional characteristic speed.

 2.3.1.1.
 Test room